Melodic-Mind/Note-Art/docs/code/instruments/Guitar.md

 <a name="strum"></a>

 ## strum(pattern, duration)
-Strums the guitar's strings using guitar pattern(low to high).
+Strums the guitar's cords using guitar pattern(low to high).

 **Kind**: global function